East Fork Lewis River Reconnection Project

 • Lower Daybreak Park - Restoration along the trail at Lower Daybreak Regional Park is anticipated to begin in 2026.
 The park will remain open to the public in 2025.

-• County Yard - Access to the river from the county yard may be restricted at in the spring and summer of 2025.
+• County Yard - Access to the river from the county yard is restricted.

-• Bjur Road - access to the river from the Bjur Road gate area may be restricted in the spring and summer of 2025.
+• Bjur Road - access to the river from the Bjur Road gate area is restricted.

-• Cemetery Bend - access to this fishing/recreation area may be restricted in the spring and summer of 2025.
+• Cemetery Bend - access to this fishing/recreation area is restricted.

 About the East Fork Lewis River Reconnection Project

-The East Fork Lewis River Reconnection Project is a $24.5 million habitat restoration, flood and erosion risk reduction, and recreational enhancement project.
+The East Fork Lewis River Reconnection Project is a $23.5 million habitat restoration, flood and erosion risk reduction, and recreational enhancement project.
 The project spans over three river miles along the East Fork Lewis River from Lower Daybreak Regional Park to Cemetery Bend.
-Construction crews with Tapani Inc. and Aquatic Contracting are slated to begin working on this project in April 2025.
-Construction is estimated to take two years to complete.
-The groundbreaking celebration for the East Fork Lewis River Reconnection Project is scheduled for May 9, 2025 (stay tuned for details).
+Construction crews with Tapani Inc. and Aquatic Contracting broke ground in April 2025 and construction will last until October 2026.

 The East Fork Lewis River Reconnection Project includes lower Daybreak Park, a Clark County maintenance yard, the East Fork Lewis River Greenway/Danger Park, the Ridgefield Pits, and Dyer Creek.
 A map of the project area is below.